minio/docs/source/includes/minio-mc-installation.rst

    .. tab:: Source

-      Source installation is intended for developers and advanced users.
-The :mc-cmd:`mc admin update` command does not support updating source-based installations.

-      Source installation requires a working Golang environment.
-      See `How to install Golang <https://golang.org/doc/install>`__
+      Installation from source is intended for developers and advanced users and requires a working Golang environment.
+See `How to install Golang <https://golang.org/doc/install>`__.

+      Run the following commands in a terminal environment to install ``mc`` from source:

       .. code-block:: shell
          :class: copyable